royward/pseudo-double/README.md

 * Something where cross-platform consistency is important and there is too much dynamic range required to use fixed point.

-* Applications where a range/precision tradeoff different than the IEEE 754 one is useful setting (see PSEUDO_DOUBLE_EXP_BITS below)
+* Applications where a range/precision tradeoff different than the IEEE 754 one is useful setting (see PSEUDO_DOUBLE_EXP_BITS below).

-* This may be adaptable with some rework to hardware that doesn't support floating point but double precision is still desired.
+* This may be adaptable to hardware that doesn't support floating point but double precision or the speedup of not requiring IEEE 754 is still desired.
+The would likely require considerable rework, as a processor that doesn't already support floating point is unlikely to support things like 128 bit integers.

 # Usage